-Before joining Pat and the morning team, he pursued the ‘breakers’ at night.
+Prior to his current role at NY1, Michael was the breaking news reporter for Mornings On 1, and before that for the night shift.
 He started on the air at NY1 reporting politics on Inside City Hall for nearly a year: covering the Occupy Wall Street Movement extensively, the surreal and impromptu celebration at the World Trade Center site over the killing of Osama bin Laden.
 Nearly two year later, NY1 dispatched him to the Boston Marathon Bombings, police pursuit, and killing and capture of the criminals.

 Herz earned his B.A. in Political Science from Tulane University, and before reporting national news at CBS News' affiliate feed service he spent four years as a Legislative and Special Assignment Reporter in Albuquerque, NM.
 He anchored an hour-long daily show from the southwestern state and covered everything from military tribunals at Guantanamo Bay and Middle East deployment training at 29 Palms Marine Base in California to forest fires and the Los Alamos National Lab.